Primus Line® is installed trenchless. That means: No more construction pits that are hundreds of metres or several kilometres long.

 Assembly of the M-Connector

 The M-Connectors by Primus Line consist of a bushing and a core.
-With the M-Connector a pull-proof unit is established by hydraulically pressing the core into the bushing.
+With the M-Connector a pull-proof unit out of liner and connector is established by hydraulically pressing the core into the bushing.

-Screwed to a flange on the host pipe, a leak-free, pull-proof connection between is established.
+Screwed to a flange on the host pipe a leak-free pull-proof connection between is established that forms a closed annulus.

 Assembly of the R-Connector